davas301/EISD/README.md

 This repository contains an implementation of the procedures outlined in
 J. Am.
 Chem.
 Soc., 2016, 138 (13), pp 4530–4538.

-This program requires that numpy, MMTK, SciPy and Scikit-learn are installed

-See eisd.py for example programs.

-Please contact david.brookes@berkeley.edu with questions.
+Please read the online documentation for more information and contact david.brookes@berkeley.edu with any questions.